JanPalasek/pretty-jupyter/docs/source/quickstart.rst

 Using Pretty Jupyter is pretty much identical to using normal Jupyter.
 We will work through a simple example to demonstrate this.

-To start, we can create a new notebook it "my-first-notebook.ipynb".
-To simplify the start, Pretty Jupyter provides a custom command for this purpose.
+To start, we can create a new notebook in the current directory and name it ``my-first-notebook.ipynb``.
+To simplify the start, Pretty Jupyter provides a custom command for that.

 .. code-block:: bash

-    pretty-jupyter quickstart "my-first-notebook.ipynb"
+    pretty-jupyter quickstart my-first-notebook.ipynb

-The initial notebook contains two cells: raw cell and a code cell.
-Raw cell contains YAML header that specifies notebook's metadata.
-The code cell loads Pretty Jupyter magics into the notebook and allows us to use its features.
+The initial notebook consists of two cells: raw cell and a code cell.
+Raw cell contains a YAML header that specifies notebook's metadata.
+The code cell loads Pretty Jupyter magics into the notebook and allows us to use its features (such as :doc:`jinja_markdown`).

-We can edit the values of the YAML header and provide e.g. a custom title for the page.

 .. code-block:: yaml